maxwenger/CiscoDoc/networking_devices_I.md

 # Networking Devices I

+## What you need to know

+* Describe the purpose and functions of various network devices.

+* Select the components required to meet a network specification

+* Describe the components required for network and internet communication.

+* Interpret network diagrams

+* Differentiate between LAN/WAN operation and features

 ## All you need is a router!
 Right?

 Okay, okay, when you go into Best Buy and ask the man in the blue polo shirt that you need a router, he will happily lead you to the networking section.
 But that Super Turbo Triple Band Home Office Router 2000, is a little more then just a router.